open-sauced/intro/CONTRIBUTING.md

    docsify serve
    ```

-   This command will start a local development server, and you can access the documentation in your web browser at `http://localhost:3000`.
+   This command will start a local development server, and you can access the project in your web browser at `http://localhost:3000`.

 4. **Make and test changes**

-   With the local server running, you can make changes to the documentation files and immediately see the results in your browser.
+   With the local server running, you can make changes to the files and immediately see the results in your browser.
 Test your changes thoroughly.

 5. **Stop the server**

    When you're done testing or making changes, you can stop the local server by pressing `Ctrl + C` in the terminal.

-#### Method 2: Using Visual Studio Code (VS Code) Go Live Feature
+#### Method 2: Using Live Server Extension on Visual Studio Code (VS Code)

-Once you have cloned the repository to your local machine, you can use VS Code's Go Live feature to run the project locally.
-This feature allows you to launch a local development server and preview your changes in real-time in your browser.
+Live Server extension allows you to launch a local development server and preview your changes in real-time in your browser.

 1. **Install Visual Studio Code**

-   If you haven't, you can download [Visual Studio Code](https://code.visualstudio.com/) and install it.
+   Download [Visual Studio Code](https://code.visualstudio.com/) and install it if you haven't.

 2. **Open the project in VS Code**

-   Launch VS Code and open the project folder by selecting "File" > "Open Folder" and choosing the project directory.
+   Launch VS Code, open the project folder by selecting "File" > "Open Folder", and choose the project directory.

 3. **Install the Live Server extension**

-   In VS Code, click "View" on the top bar, then click "Extensions" (you can also press `Ctrl + Shift + X` for the shortcut), and search for "Live Server".
-Install the [Live Server extension by Ritwick Dey](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+   - Click "View" on the top bar of the VS Code.
+   - Click "Extensions".

+   Alternatively, press the shortcut `Ctrl + Shift + X` to open the "Extension" menu.

+   - Search for "Live Server" by Ritwick Dey and install it.

 4. **Launch the Live Server**

-   After installing the extension, you should see a "Go Live" button in the bottom-right corner of the VS Code window.
-Click this button to launch the Live Server.

-   It will open the project in a new browser tab at a local address (typically `http://127.0.0.1:5500`).
+   Click the "Go Live" button in the bottom-right corner of the VS Code window.
+It will open the project in a new tab on your browser at a local address.

 5. **Make and Test Changes**